-are disproportionately low-income; 49%, 51%, and 37%, respectively, of these students are either financially independent (who are generally low-income) or have parent incomes less than \$40,000.
-Collectively, students in these ethnic categories received 74% of all undergraduate gift assistance in 2011-12.
+Financial aid also contributes greatly to the University's ability to enroll a diverse population of undergraduate students.
+African-American, Chicano/Latino, and Asian American students are disproportionately low-income; 49%, 52%, and 37%, respectively, of these students are either financially independent (who are generally low-income) or have parent incomes less than \$40,000.
+Collectively, students in these ethnic categories received 72% of all undergraduate gift aid in 2012-13.

 For many years, the percentage of students from middle-income families enrolled at the University has remained relatively stable, staying around 43% between 2000-01 and 2006-07, despite tuition and fee increases in most of those years.
-Since then, the percentage has declined slightly, to 36% in 2011-12, which may reflect a decline in middle-income families statewide attributable to the recent economic recession.
-The University is closely monitoring this trend, together with income trends among California families generally, as it refines its undergraduate financial aid programs for the 2014-15 academic year.
+Since then, the percentage has declined slightly, to 36% in 2011-12 and in 2012-13, which may reflect a decline in middle-income families statewide attributable to the recent economic recession.
+The state's new Middle Class Scholarship Program (MCSP) targets these families with awards for students with annual family incomes of up to \$150,000.
+The University is closely monitoring this population, together with income trends among California families generally.

 A general measure of the University's affordability is its average net cost of attendance, which represents the actual cost of attending UC for undergraduates after taking into account scholarship and grant assistance.
-In 2012-13 (the most recent year for which information is available), the University's average total cost of attendance (before financial aid) was higher than the total cost of attendance at three of UC's four public comparison institutions, as
+In 2013-14 (the most recent year for which information is available), the University's total cost of attendance before financial aid was higher than the total cost of attendance at three of UC's four public comparison institutions, as shown in Display XVI-5.
+After adjusting for gift aid, however, UC's net cost of attendance for resident need-based aid recipients was lower than the estimated net cost at three of the University's four public comparison institutions.